 It's the same person going through time and experiencing different things, which we certainly do.
 You can't put your foot in the same river twice.
 You get up every day and the day is different-no two days are alike and even if you do the same things, they're always different.
 That's the kind of change that is going through in the work.
-She's in the arbor with her chair, but every day is different.
-That's what life is like.
+She's in the arbor with her chair, but every day is of that heavy-duty stuff.
+But no, it was just a happy accident.